nitinai/digits-recognize/README.md

-# Digit_Classifier
+# Digits Recognize

-Classify 0 to 9 digits
+Web app for recognizing digits from 0 to 9.
+This app is deployed on heroku.

+You can try it at https://digits-recognize.herokuapp.com/